starvingcats/GoDotFizzle/README.md

 Check out the project page of this repository on current progress, feel free to contribute to everything!

+Supported platforms: Windows, Linux and HTML5-Build for cross-platform

 ## Development

 ### Requirements